Baitinq/smart-wallpaper/README.md

 ### Dependencies

 Required: redshift - determining if its day/night in your location.
-          imagemagick - setting the wallpaper.
+          feh - setting the wallpaper.
           xwinwrap - drawing on top of the Xorg root bash